Eric E. Bensen

 Bankruptcy & IP

 Eric Bensen is an internationally recognized intellectual property law author and consultant.
-His works include four leading intellectual property treatises from Matthew Bender: Milgrim on Trade Secrets, Milgrim on Licensing and Patent Licensing Transactions as coauthor and Patent Law Perspectives as author.
-He is also the author of New York Intellectual Property Law from LexisNexis, a comprehensive guide to federal and state intellectual property law in New York, the author of Intellectual Property in Bankruptcy, a Collier Monograph ebook, which provides a unique look at the intersection between intellectual property and bankruptcy law with a focus on intellectual property licenses in bankruptcy proceedings, and the United States Editor for LexisNexis Australia’s Intellectual Property Reports.
+His works as author or coauthor include four leading intellectual property treatises from Matthew Bender: Milgrim on Trade Secrets, Milgrim on Licensing, Bensen Patent Licensing Transactions and Patent Law Perspectives as author.
+He is also the author of New York Intellectual Property Law from LexisNexis, a comprehensive guide to federal and state intellectual property law in New York, the author of Intellectual Property in Bankruptcy, which provides a unique look at the intersection between intellectual property and bankruptcy law and is now available as Collier on Bankruptcy, Chpater 126 (Matthew Bender), and the United States Editor for LexisNexis Australia’s Intellectual Property Reports.
 Mr. Bensen has advised clients throughout the United States as well as in Japan and Europe on intellectual property issues arising in litigation, licensing and transactional matters and has served as an expert witness on matters of intellectual property law.

 Mr. Bensen was selected to represent the Intellectual Property Owners Association in amicus briefs in In re Bilski / Bilski v.
 Doll in the Federal Circuit and Supreme Court and was among a group of scholars that submitted amicus briefs in support petitioner Kimble v.
 Marvel Enterprises, Inc. before the Supreme Court.
 He has also taught patent, copyright, and intellectual property licensing classes as a Visiting Assistant Professor of Law at Hofstra University School of Law.
 Earlier in his career, Mr. Bensen practiced for more than 12 years with large firms in New York City where he led attorney teams in successful litigations of highly complex patent and trade secret cases before the International Trade Commission and a wide range of intellectual property cases in federal and state courts throughout the country.
 He also negotiated sophisticated copyright, patent and trademark licenses both here and abroad and advised clients on intellectual property licensing issues arising in large transactional matters.
 His clients included technology, pharmaceutical, medical device, agricultural, entertainment and consumer product companies.
 In his last full year of firm practice, he was nominated by corporate counsel as one of the leading lawyers in the United States in both intellectual property and litigation in Legal500’s 2007 surveys.